GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **How do you identify?**

-Boricua, Puertorriqueño, or Puerto Rican, and in broader audiences, as Hispanic.
+Boricua, Puertorriqueño, or Puerto Rican, and in broader audiences, Hispanic.

 **What is something you find yourself constantly explaining about Latinx identity?**